splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

 .. meta::
   :description: Upgrade the Splunk Distribution of OpenTelemetry Collector.

+The installer script uses one of the package managers to install the Collector.
+Automated scripts that cover backward compatibility are included in the bundle.

+However, configuration files aren't overridden, so you need to update them manually before the backward compatibility is dropped.

 Upgrade guidelines
 =================================

 Apply the following changes to the Collector configuration files for specific version upgrades.
-While automated scripts that cover backward compatibility are included in the bundle, configuration files aren't overridden, so you need to update them manually before the backward compatibility is dropped.

 .. :important::